Derived category of coherent systems on curves and stability conditions: Tilting stability conditions

 \section{Tilting stability conditions}

-In this section we describe a two-dimensional slice of the space of Bridgeland stability conditions on $\cD(\T)$ obtained by tilting the natural heart $\T$ with respect to a torsion pair.
+In this section, we describe a two-dimensional slice of the space of Bridgeland stability conditions on $\cD(\T)$ obtained by tilting the natural heart $\T$ with respect to a torsion pair.
 The construction is analogous to the surface case first treated by Bridgeland \cite{bridgeland:K3-surfaces}.
-For definitions and background on (pre-)stability conditions and the support property, see \cite[Appendix~1]{bayer:the-space-of-stability-conditions-on-abelian-threefolds}.
+For definitions and background on (pre-)stability conditions and the support property, see \cite[Appendix~1]{bayer:the-space-of-stability-conditions-on-abelian-threefolds}; for the general theory of tilting see~\cite{happel:tilting-in-abelian-categories-and-quasitilted-algebras}.

 We start by extending the classical notion of $\mu$-stability of sheaves on a curve to triples. \begin{Def} Fix $\alpha \in \mathbb{R}_{\geq 0}$.
 For any object $T = [\cO \otimes V \xrightarrow{\varphi} E] \in \T$, we define the slope